stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/08_psd_computation.md

 {% include insert_image.html key="open-child-preferences" %}

-The preferences dialog of the `processing stack` child node will open.
+The preferences dialog of the `processing stack` child node opens.

 The `processing stack` is the same as the one that we already encountered in the tracedisplay when screening the seismic data.
-Add the `convert to sensor units` processing node to the processing stack using the `add` button and selecting the node from the opening dialog.
+Click the `add` button in the preferences dialog to open another dialog with all the available processing nodes.
+Select the `convert to sensor units` processing node and add it to the processing stack using the `add` button.

 {% include insert_image.html key="select-processing-node" %}

-The processing node will be added to the processing stack in the preferences dialog.
+The processing node is now added to the processing stack in the preferences dialog.

 {% include insert_image.html key="ps-with-convert-node" %}

-The `convert to sensor units` will convert the counts of the digital seismogram to the sensor input unit of the sensor specified in the geometry file.
-For the sensors used in the tutorial data set these unit is velocity (m/s).
-The conversion is done using the preamplification and bitweight of the data recorder and the sensitivity of the sensor.
+The `convert to sensor units` converts the counts of the digital seismogram to the sensor input unit specified in the geometry file.
+The sensor input unit for the tutorial data set is velocity (m/s).
+The conversion employs the preamplification and bitweight of the data recorder, and the sensitivity of the sensor.
 The effects of the transfer function of the sensor are not removed.

 The conversion from counts to sensor units is important to relate the computed PSD data to the global noise models when creating the spectrogram images.